November 18 - 19 , 2020 | The Mary M. Gates Learning Center | Alexandria, Virginia

 The 2020 Summit is designed as an in person socially distanced limited engagement for a maximum of 90 senior leaders and stakeholders.

-The 2020 Summit is a senior level educational forum that will focus on optimizing energy management through advanced data capabilities for utilities, C&I facilities and buildings, and institutional campuses.
+The Summit serves as an educational forum for cross - sector information exchange and dialogue, and will focus on optimizing energy management through advanced data capabilities for utilities, C&I facilities and buildings, and institutional campuses.